AustinLCouch/AustinLCouch/README.md

 # Hello World!
 Hi!
-I am Austin Couch, I am a second-year student at Rochester Institute of Technology pursuing a Bachelor's of Science majoring in Computer Science and minoring in Game Design and Development.
+I am Austin Couch, I am a third-year student at Rochester Institute of Technology pursuing a Bachelor's of Science majoring in Computer Science and minoring in Game Design and Development.

 I am enthralled by the pull of problem solving and try my best to help others wherever I can, I absolutely